aws/jsii/gh-pages/content/user-guides/lib-author/configuration/index.md

 ### Typescript configuration

-By default, `jsii` will generate a `tsconfig.json` for you, using best practice settings that are optimized for widespread support and backwards compatibility.
-Use the `excludeTypescript` and `tsc` settings to customize the configuration of a limited subset of typescript compiler options.
+By default, `jsii` generates a `tsconfig.json` for you, using best practice settings that are optimized for widespread support and backwards compatibility.
+Use the `excludeTypescript` and `tsc` settings to configure some supported typescript compiler options.

-In some situations it can be required to customize the typescript configuration even further.
-Use the `tsconfig` setting to provide the jsii compiler with custom typescript configuration file.
+You may want to customize the typescript configuration even further.
+In this case, use the `tsconfig` setting to instruct the jsii compiler to use user-owned typescript configuration file.
 Such a user-provider tsconfig must follow certain rules to be a valid config for use with jsii.
 These rules are enforced via the `validateTsconfig` setting.
 You may choose the level of validation to match your use case.